amxDusT/GTT-app/README.md

 Started as a simple idea to just save my favorite stops.. now I'm trying to make it as much complete as I can.

 Some of the features:
+- automatically check for updates based on github releases.
 - search by stop num or name and see busses passing in the stop (data from mato.muoversiatorino.it)
 - save a stop to favorites
 - add description to a stop in favorites